SwissClinicalTrialOrganisation/secuTrial_recipes/create_new_project/README.md

 2. In the AdminTool:Ressources → Find the report for your study → select "Für alle Rollen freigeben"

-3. In DataCapture: Click "New patient"
+3. In DataCapture: Click "New patient" (need enter new patient right)